TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.16.md

 ---

-But Jesus said unto them, They have no need to go away; give ye them to eat.
+But Jesus said to them, "They don't need to go away.
+You give them something to eat."